WebAssembly/WASI/proposals/filesystem/README.md

 One issue is that case insensitivity depends on a Unicode version, so the details can differ between different case-insensitive platforms.
-Another issue is tha WASI filesystem in general can't assume it has exclusive access to the filesystem, so approaches that involve checking for files with names that differ only by case can race with other processes creating new files.
+Another issue is the WASI filesystem in general can't assume it has exclusive access to the filesystem, so approaches that involve checking for files with names that differ only by case can race with other processes creating new files.